pivotal/docs-tap/namespace-provisioner/how-tos.hbs.md

    ```

    - Once the tap-values changes have been applied and the
-`namespace_provisioner.additional_resources` have been imported, Namespace Provisioner will create
+`namespace_provisioner.additional_resources` have been imported, Namespace Provisioner creates
 the defined `scan-policy` and `developer-defined-tekton-pipeline-java` in all namespaces
 defined in the [`desired-namespaces` ConfigMap](about.hbs.md#desired-ns-configmap).